daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

  $ ./stinit
  ```

- Ubuntu users will be need to enter the following.
+ Ubuntu users will need to enter the following.
  ```console
  $ apt install libtinfo5
   ```

- To add a path to Stata, open profile with nano:
+ To add a path to Stata, open the profile file with nano:
  ```console
  $ nano /etc/profile
  ```